pedrolois/CSS/README.md

-# CSS This is a project to display differents transitions with css.
+# CSS This is a project to display different transitions with css.

 Evey new transitions are welcome.